CarlosMabrey/guitarLessonsChat/README.md

   - [ ] Implement virtualized scrolling for long tabs
   - [ ] Add tab caching and offline support

+- [ ] **AI Features**
+  - [ ] Implement AI-powered chat interface for music/guitar-related questions and coaching.
+  - [ ] Persistent chat history and multi-chat support.
+  - [ ] Sidebar with navigation, chat management, and settings access.
+  - [ ] Suggested prompts for music analysis, theory, and practice.
+  - [ ] File upload support for tab files and PDFs.
+  - [ ] Settings modal for API keys and preferences.
+  - [ ] Responsive, modern UI with collapsible sidebar.
+  - [ ] Ability to update API keys and preferences.
+  - [ ] Ability to save and load chat history.

+- [ ] **Resources Features**

 ## 🎯 Practice System

 The Practice System is a core feature of the Guitar Learning App, designed to provide users with structured, engaging, and effective practice routines.